jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/3-sensors-and-actuators/esp-sensor.md

     time.sleep(1)
     ```

-1. From the VS Code Terminal, run the following to run your Python app:
+1. Save the file to the `MicroPython device` and run the code:

-    ```sh
-    python3 app.py
-    ```

     Light values will be output to the console.
 Cover and uncover the light sensor, and the values will change:

     ```output
-    pi@raspberrypi:~/nightlight $ python3 app.py
-    Light level: 634
+    Light level: 1034
-    Light level: 634
+    Light level: 1034
-    Light level: 634
+    Light level: 1034
-    Light level: 230
+    Light level: 130
-    Light level: 104
+    Light level: 4095
-    Light level: 290
+    Light level: 2090
     ```

-> 💁 You can find this code in the [code-sensor/pi](code-sensor/pi) folder.
+> 💁 You can find this code in the [code-sensor/esp](code-sensor/esp) folder.

 😀 Adding a sensor to your nightlight program was a success!